Upward planar drawings with two slopes: Variable embedding

 \subsection{General digraphs}

 So far we have seen how to test whether a biconnected digraph admits a 2-slope representation.
-For a general digraph $G$, even if each of its biconnected components, called a \emph{block}, has a 2-slope representation we may not be able to join the blocks; see \cref{fig:general:nonMerging}.
-In fact, even all blocks of $G$ being upward planar does not imply that $G$ is upward planar~\cite{HL07}.
+For a general digraph~$G$, even if each of its biconnected components, called a \emph{block}, has a 2-slope representation we may not be able to join the blocks; see \cref{fig:general:nonMerging}.
+In fact, even if all blocks of~$G$ being upward planar does not imply that~$G$ is upward planar~\cite{HL07}.
 Nonetheless, following Healy and Lynch~\cite{HL07}, our strategy is to test for each block if its admits a 2-slope representation under some special conditions and, in the affirmative, join these representations.

 When we want to merge the representations of two blocks, we have to take two things into consideration.
-Namely, we have to test whether their joined cut vertex $c$ is on the outer face for one of the two blocks and whether their 2-slope representations fit together at $c$ (just like poles and their pole categories).
+Namely, we have to test whether their joined cut vertex~$c$ is on the outer face for one of the two blocks and whether their 2-slope representations fit together at~$c$ (just like poles and their pole categories).
 Before we get into detail on this, we recall what a block-cut tree is and explain how it gives a suitable order to process the blocks.

 \paragraph{Block-cut tree.} The \emph{block-cut tree} $\cT$ of $G$ contains a vertex for each block and for each cut vertex, and an edge between a cut vertex $c$ and each block that contains $c$.
 For $G$ to admit a 2-slope representation, we must be able to root $\cT$ at a block (with all edges oriented towards this root block) such that an edge $\set{B, c}$ between a block $B$ and cut vertex $c$ is oriented towards $c$ only if $B$ admits a 2-slope representation where $c$ is on the outer face (see \cref{fig:blockCutTree} and compare to Lemma 3 by Chan~\cite{Cha04}).
 Note that if we can root $\cT$ at a block $B'$, then any other block $B$ has exactly one outgoing edge and $B'$ has only incoming edges.
-For a block $B$ with outgoing edge to a cut vertex $c$, we say $B$ is a \emph{block with respect to (wrt)} $c$.
+For a block $B$ with outgoing edge to a cut vertex $c$, we say $B$ is a \emph{block with respect to} $c$.
+Note that multiple blocks can be a block with respect to the same cut vertex.

 Suppose we would know how to root $\cT$.
-With a post-order traversal of $\cT$, we could then try to find a 2-slope representation for each block $B$ wrt $c$ of $\cT$ that has $c$ on the outer face.
+With a post-order traversal of $\cT$, we could then try to find a 2-slope representation for each block $B$ with respect to $c$ of $\cT$ that has~$c$ on the outer face.
 However, a priori we do not know at which block to root $\cT$.
 Hence, our algorithm works as follows.